ropensci/dendroNetwork/README.md

 is more easy, intuitive and visual.
 In addition, it is very easy to automate workflows in Cytoscape with R (using [RCy3](https://bioconductor.org/packages/release/bioc/html/RCy3.html)).
-For this purpose we need to start Cytoscape on our computer.
+For this purpose we need to start Cytoscape firstly.
+After Cytoscape has completely loaded, the next steps can be taken.

 1. The network can now be loaded in Cytoscape for further
     visualisation: